Jump To Navigation

 Minnesota Illegal Discharge Legal Help

-The Minneapolis wrongful discharge attorneys at Neff law Firm, P.A., have for over 28 years helped employees who have been wrongfully fired from their jobs.
+The Minneapolis wrongful discharge attorneys at Neff law Firm, P.A., have for over 39 years helped employees who have been wrongfully fired from their jobs, subjected to a hostile work environmentm .
 These experienced Minneapolis wrongful termination lawyers understand the impact on workers whose boss or supervisor use pretextual games to justify firing.

 Legal Assistance for Unlawfully Fired Union Employees